Today, we will be answering that question and putting the tomato under the microscope.

 Since we are already talking about chickens and tomatoes, let us address if the little ones could also have a bite.

 Yes, you could give your baby chicks tomatoes, but the same rule applies.
 Generally, do not feed your little chicks what you would not feed to the adults.
-Furthermore, do not forget that chicks are supposed to mainly be fed starter feed at least until the 6th month!
+Furthermore, do not forget that chicks are supposed to mainly be fed starter feed until they are 6 to 8 weeks old!

 Do Chickens Like Tomatoes?